-For best results, you’ll want a trim tool kit like this one, though I had a plastic pry tool from an electronics repair kit that worked decently well.
+For best results, you’ll want a trim tool kit, though I had a plastic pry tool from an electronics repair kit that worked decently well.
 Start by giving yourself a little extra slack where the cable plugs into the dash cam, and pry the headliner at the top of your windshield away from the glass.
 Shove part of the cable underneath, and continue this process along the trim.
 This can be pretty tough at first, depending on your car, but you’ll get the hang of it as you go.
 Don’t be afraid to start over if you need to—it’s worth it for a clean look in the end.

 Once you get to the door, continue the process by hiding the wire under the A-pillar, between the plastic trim and the windshield.
 Many people run the wire across the A-pillar and down the weather stripping by the door, but this crosses over the side airbag on many cars, so there’s debate as to whether it’s safe—so I prefer to run my wire along the windshield, behind the airbag, instead.